802.11bf Multiband Passive Sensing: Reusing Wi-Fi Signaling for Sensing: Conclusions

 In addition, we address the security challenges by simulating potential scenarios that could expose vulnerabilities in our system.
 These include evil \glspl{psta} or spoofing \gls{ap}s that can sense the environment without authorization or alter the performance of our system.
 We analyze these issues, identifying the risks and offering possible alternatives to mitigate them, ensuring the system remains secure while maintaining its performance and reliability.

-Future research directions could explore leveraging other types of signals for sensing purposes, integrating data from multiple \gls{ap}s to enable real-time reconstruction of larger environments, or using advanced machine learning algorithms to improve inference performance in even more complex scenarios.
+Future research directions could explore using other types of signals for sensing purposes, integrating multistatic data to enable real-time reconstruction of larger environments, or using other algorithms to improve inference performance in even more complex scenarios.
 Additionally, expanding the system to outdoor environments or considering multi-floor buildings would offer new challenges and opportunities for enhancing Wi-Fi-based passive sensing systems.
 Finally, further exploration of privacy-preserving methods is crucial as sensing technologies become increasingly sophisticated and widespread in everyday applications.